 Paying Your Bill Online

 Pay online at my.fsu.edu, by Visa, American Express, Discover, MasterCard, and electronic check.
-In addition to your payment, an $8.50 online convenience fee will be added to all transactions.
-If you have difficulty accessing this service you may wish to contact the FSU Technology Services Help Desk at 850-644-HELP(4357).
+If you have difficulty accessing this service you may wish to contact the FSU Technology Services Help Desk at 850-644-HELP (4357).

 Though our system is capable of processing more transactions per minute than the highest anticipated customer demand, we do not recommend that you wait until the tuition payment deadline to attempt to make your payment.
 We have other payment options available.

 Paying via On-Campus Drop Box